matheusbaptistella/matheusbaptistella/README.md

  - 🌱 I’m currently learning Rust, a memory-safe programming language rich in features!
  - 🏆 I'm keen on playing Hackathons and competitons like CTFs.
  - 🚀 I have experience in: Rust, Python, FastAPI/Django, Flutter/Dart, SQL, Docker.
- - 🤝 Let's Collaborate!!!
-If you have an idea or a project you'd like to work on together, please reach out!

 <!--
 **matheusbaptistella/matheusbaptistella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.